 - Take the rest of the newspaper and wrap the shoes inside

-- String a rubber around the shoes and leave in a ventilated area
+- String a rubber around the shoes and leave them in a ventilated area

-- Replace the newspaper after one hour if boots are still wet
+- Replace the newspaper after one hour if the boots are still wet

 U should use clothes dryers only as a last option since it can be bad for both your boots or your dryer.
 However, here’s how to do it properly.

 - Put the boot in the dryer, but keep the laces hanging and close the door over them.